 The following graphs show a comparison of peoples identified ancestry and then actual place of birth according to the results of the 2011 ABS Census.
-As can be seen by numbers, the amount of residents who identify as either non-Australian ancestry or indeed by non-Australian birthplace is relatively low, almost 88% of Upper Lachlan Shire residents were born in Australia.
+As can be seen by numbers the amount of residents who identify as either of non-Australian ancestry or indeed by non-Australian birthplace is relatively low, with 88% of Upper Lachlan Shire residents born in Australia and 7% were born overseas, coming from at least 27 countries (5% did not give their birthplace).